Registration FAQ

 • Access to PEGNL’s Learning Management Platform – including resources on professional ethics

-• Use of PEGNL’s PD Portal – with an opportunity to build 2 years’ worth of professional development hours for carryover
+• Use of PEGNL’s PD Portal – opportunity to learn the system (it will be mandatory once fully licensed) and build one years’ worth of professional development hours for carryover

 • Access to the Competency Assessment online system – work on your competency self-assessment throughout your in-training period